lambdaclass/buzzconf/README.md

 ## Call for Presentations

-BuzzConf is a conference thats explores the new horizons in computer science such as functional programming, distributed systems, big data, machine learning and other interdisciplinary areas and brings them to a bigger audience.
+BuzzConf is a conference by developers for developers thats explores the new horizons in computer science such as functional programming, distributed systems, big data, machine learning and other interdisciplinary areas and brings them to a bigger audience.

 The conference will take place between the **last week of April and the first week of May 2018 in Buenos Aires, Argentina**.
 The exact date will be confirmed shortly.